JMYoung93/ReadMe-Generator-/README.md

 ## Questions

-*If you have any questions you can reach me at my github at: l or email: l.
+*If you have any questions you can reach me at my github at: b or email: b.

-l
+b